peterldowns/peterdowns.com/md/lhc-higgs-announcement.md

 But no matter how much you learned about mass in the previous paragraph, I'm certain that you don't know _why_ things have mass.
 That's because no one knows why things have mass, including scientists.
 The experiments they've performed don't show any one reason that things should have mass.

 This hasn't stopped scientists from coming up with theories, though.
-One of these scientists, Peter Higgs, suggests that mass is dependent on the existence of a subatomic particle which is commonly referred to as the Higgs Boson.
+One scientist, Peter Higgs, suggests that mass is dependent on the existence of a subatomic particle which is commonly referred to as the Higgs Boson.
 This theory is popular enough (and the science behind it sound enough) that it is included in the Standard Model.

 The LHC exists for many reasons, but one of its principal goals is to determine whether or not the Higgs Boson exists.
 The least surprising discovery would be that the Higgs Boson exists and the Standard Model is still true.